 Our Unpaid-Wages Lawyer Can Help If You’re a Victim of Wage Theft

+As workers employed in the state of California, you will be protected not only by the Federal Labor Standards Act but also by California employment legislation.
+Everything from meal breaks to overtime pay falls within these precedents, and a current or former employee could have rights to non-exempt job classifications, salary, and hourly wage queries.
 If an employee failed to receive compensation for the time they put into working for a company or did not receive wages at the expected times of at least twice monthly, they might be entitled to compensation.

 What is the Process of a Wage Theft Class Action?

+California unpaid wages suits vary from standard class actions.
+Both the FLSA and the state of California regulated creating hour and wage violation class actions (also called collective actions).
 When an employee asserts wage theft or hour abuses, they should first seek out any colleagues who also experienced similar violations, as declared by the FLSA.
 After a claim gets filed, conditional certification will come from the court.
 After that, the plaintiff needs to deliver notices to others who could possibly become class action members.
+The plaintiff can receive assistance from the court to enable this step to proceed smoothly.
+The court does this by entreating organizations to make class action opt-in notices and forms available at the place or places of business, along with contact information.

 What to Do If You Were Not Compensated for Work

-Look for payday information in the workplace.
+• Look for payday information in the workplace.
 California employment laws require employers to post information regarding the days that workers get paid, the expected time, and in which form employees will receive compensation.

-Ensure a work agreement in writing.
+• Ensure a work agreement in writing.
 If a worker still works for the firm or any other company, they should get a written commitment from the company regarding pay and the wage agreement.

-Contemplate another place of employment.
+• Contemplate another place of employment.
 Wage theft is a deal-breaker for most workers in a position, even if they felt committed to the company.
 Years of education or training, hard work, and providing an employer with a valuable service are all worth receiving fair wages in return.
 A company failing to pay employees their expected earnings is also a sign of financial problems for the employer.

+• Reach out to an attorney who handles unpaid wages.
+Employment attorneys with years of experience in not only learning the laws regarding wage theft or delayed income payments but also handling real cases can provide some of the most credible advice.
 An employee has more ground to stand on when they obtain accurate information about wage laws in both California and at the federal level.
-An unpaid wages attorney can advise on a worker’s specific situation and aid them in filing a claim for deserved income.
+A California unpaid wages attorney can advise on a worker’s specific situation and aid them in filing a claim for deserved income.

-File a claim with the help of a lawyer for unpaid wages.
+• File a claim with the help of a lawyer for unpaid wages.
 Getting an unpaid wage attorney can give workers the most expert and straightforward route to filing a civil claim at either the state or federal level.
-For wage theft for all types of workers in California, the claim will likely be with the California Division of Labor Standards Enforcement (DLSE).
+For wage theft for all types of workers in California, the wage claim will likely be with the California Division of Labor Standards Enforcement (DLSE).

 Get the Wages Owed to You with the Help of Our Unpaid Wages and Overtime Lawyers